wahib-ouahib/Rumbl/README.md

 # Rumbl PHOENIXxx
 21

-To start your Phoenix server:
+To start your Phoenix server:44

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`